 Friends of Long Beach Animals strives to live up to its name.
 We hope that you’ll join us in this endeavor.

-Vice President, Lauren Campbell
+President, Lauren Campbell

 Secretary, Marisa Strange